MikeSchulze/gdUnit4/_advanced_testing/cmd.md

 ## Preconditions to run on Windows 10
 - Setup test environment as follow

-  Add the environment variable `GODOT_BIN` by open a termial and enter the command.
+  Add the environment variable `GODOT_BIN` by opening a termial and entering the command below.
   Replace the path `D:\develop\Godot.exe` with your own location where you have Godot installed.
 ```
     setx GODOT_BIN D:\develop\Godot.exe